schnow265/dotfiles/README.md

 bash setup.sh
 ```

-This script will also download [Doom Emacs](https://github.com/doomemacs/doomemacs).
+This script will also download doomemacs and SDKMAN.

 ## What is included?